matthewwall/weewx-owfs/readme.txt

 file, that you create with"
 sudo systemctl edit owserver.service

-and include the following content...
+then add the following content...

 # /etc/systemd/system/owserver.service.d/override.conf
 [Service]